huyberknight04/picoCTF-writeups/README.md

 # picoCTF-writeups
-This repository contains my personal writeups and solutions for challenges from **picoCTF**
+My personal notes and writeups for [picoCTF - CMU Cybersecurity Competition](https://picoctf.org/) challenges I’ve worked on and learned from, with help from various sources.